 - The waiting time for the first satellite pass in visibility of a transmitting beacon, resulting in the detection or location of that beacon.
-In the LEOSAR local mode of operation, both at 121.5 MHz and 406 MHz, the waiting times are affected by the latitude of the beacon, the location of LUTs and the geometry of the satellite passes.
+In the LEOSAR local mode of operation the waiting times are affected by the latitude of the beacon, the location of LUTs and the geometry of the satellite passes.
 In the LEOSAR global mode of operation, the waiting time is not dependent upon the location of LUTs.
 There is no waiting time in the GEOSAR system. - The processing time from the first satellite pass in visibility of a beacon to the completion of all MCC processing.
-In the 406 MHz LEOSAR global mode of operation, the alert processing time varies depending on the storage time of data on board the satellite before retransmission of the data to a LUT. - The transmission time from the completion of all MCC processing to the reception of the alert by the appropriate RCC.
+In the LEOSAR global mode of operation, the alert processing time varies depending on the storage time of data on board the satellite before retransmission of the data to a LUT. - The transmission time from the completion of all MCC processing to the reception of the alert by the appropriate RCC.